ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts: Experiments

 \subsection{Verification Study}

-As described in \autoref{sec:vpe}, the primary motivation behind the proposed variational prompt encoder is to generate more robust prompts that stay away from the boundaries of the target prompt region.
-To empirically validate whether we can truly generate prompts in the flatter regions of the loss landscape, we designed an experiment that does not require training a deep learning model, allowing for a direct comparison between the underlying principles of the variational and non-variational prompt encoders.
+As described in \autoref{sec:vpe}, the primary motivation behind the proposed variational prompt encoder is to generate more robust prompts that lie away from the boundaries of the target prompt region $\mathcal{R}_{I_r,M_r,I_t}$.
+To empirically validate this, we conducted two complementary studies to assess the robustness of prompts generated by \modelname.
+Due to the page limit, additional verification studies are included in Appendix \hyperref[sec:more-verify-study]{Section~\ref{sec:more-verify-study}}.

-Specifically, given the pre-trained SAM mask decoder and SAM image encoder, we learn the prompt embedding or variational prompt distribution via gradient descent for a given object (i.e., image-mask pair).
-To learn the prompt embedding via gradient descent, the gradient $\frac{\partial \mathcal{L}}{\partial \bm{z}}$ will be computed and used to directly update $\bm{z}$, which is treated as a parameterized vector rather than being predicted by the prompt encoder.
-Similarly, to learn the multivariate prompt distribution, the gradient $\frac{\partial \mathcal{L}}{\partial \bm{\hat\mu}_{\bm{z}}}$ and $\frac{\partial \mathcal{L}}{\partial \bm{\hat\sigma}_{\bm{z}}}$ will be utilized to update the parameterized vector $\bm{\hat\mu}_{\bm{z}}$ and $\bm{\hat\sigma}_{\bm{z}}$.
-Essentially, the learned prompt embedding reflects the fundamental principles of a non-variational prompt encoder (e.g., VRP-SAM), while the learned prompt distribution captures the core principles of a variational prompt encoder (e.g., \modelname).

-For the experiment of learning prompt embedding, we ran 200 experiments to generate 200 prompt embeddings.
-The initial prompt embeddings are randomly drawn from the normal distribution with a mean of 0 and a standard deviation of 25, and the loss function is formulated as the same loss function as VRP-SAM (see \autoref{equ:vrpsam-loss}).
-For the experiment of learning variational prompt distribution, we learn a single multivariate prompt distribution following the same formulation and reparameterization trick in \autoref{equ:prompt-dist} and \autoref{equ:reparam-trick} via gradient descent, given the loss function presented in \autoref{equ:objective}.
-For both experiments, the gradient descent optimization process is stopped when the loss value does not improve by more than 0.0003 over 100 consecutive epochs.
-For other experimental settings not mentioned above, we follow the same practice as in \autoref{sec:experiment-setup}.

-The visualization results on a sample image are presented in \autoref{fig:embedding-plot}.
-First, from \autoref{fig:embedding-plot}(b), we can see that both VRP-SAM and \modelname\ are able to generate faithful prompts with IoU close to 0.96 and BCE close to zero.
-Notably, the prompt embeddings sampled from our variational prompt distribution consistently perform better than at least 75\% of 200 prompt embeddings learned by VRP-SAM, with higher IoU and lower BCE value.
-From the scatter plot of projected prompt embeddings via t-SNE~\cite{tsne} in \autoref{fig:embedding-plot}(c), we can observe that the prompts sampled from our variational prompt distribution are clearly clustered in the center, while solely learning a single observation of prompt embeddings lie in the boundary of our variational prompt distribution.
-This observation assures that the proposed variational prompt encoder can indeed produce more robust prompts that are closer to the center of the target prompt region $\mathcal{R}_{I_r,M_r,I_t}$, compared with the non-variational prompt encoder employed by VRP-SAM.